dysonperley419/LoogleSearch2025/README.md

 In the file config.php the following must be entered correctly for your database configuration:

-    $dbname = "doogle";
+    $dbname = "Loogle";
     $dbhost = "localhost";
-    $dbuser = "doogle";
+    $dbuser = "Loogle";
     $dbpass = "";

-In the file 'doogle-tables-no-data.sql' the database will be created as 'doogle'.
+In the file 'Loogle-tables-no-data.sql' the database will be created as 'Loogle'.

 ## Crawling Websites to Populate Images and Sites tables